-/ K. I .
-P. (the person, place, thing g, or event I am grieving) What happened that stunted you emotionally?
+R. I. P. (the person, place, thing, or event I am grieving) 1.
+What happened that stunted you emotionally?
 2. How do you feel about this loss?
 What is one positive thing you can do to express this feeling?
-3. What was the life rule you decided on to survive this?
-What words can you use to challenge this life rule when it comes up?
-5. What can you do each time the negative life rule comes up?
-Write a positive affirmation you can repeat to replace the negative rule.
+3. What was the life rule you decided on to survive 4.
+What words can you use to challenge this life rule this? when it comes up?
+5. What can you do each time the negative life rule 6.
+Write a positive affirmation you can repeat to comes up? replace the negative rule.